Summer is here, friends! Hopefully you’ll take a well-deserved vacation, or at least hit the pool.

 Child Life Jackets: for children 30-50 lbs

-The ever-popular Stearns Puddle Jumper is, in fact, Coast Guard approved as a learn-to-swim aid for pools, lakes, beaches and also approved for boating.
-This jacket is great for 3 to 6-year-olds who can’t swim very well, although some readers noted that their 2-year-olds fit in it as well (Alice [was] 2.5 and LOVED it).
+The ever-popular Stearns Puddle Jumper is, in fact, Coast Guard approved as a learn-to-swim aid for pools, lakes, and beaches, and also approved for boating.
+This jacket is great for 3 to 6-year-olds who can’t swim very well, although some readers noted that their 2-year-olds fit in it as well (Alice was 2.5 and LOVED it).
 For those taking multiple children to the pool and such, this is a must-have. *Not for infants or young toddlers who can’t keep themselves upright in the water!!

 Children get more freedom of movement with this device because there’s nothing constrictive around their head and neck; parents like it because it keeps their child upright in the water, rather than lying on their back.

 Tied for second place, both the Stearns Child’s Classic Series Vest and Overton’s Children’s Nylon Vest are decently priced and Coast Guard approved Type III PFDs, which means they’re fine for boating, but don’t support the neck in the back like a Type II device.
 These are less constrictive for older kiddos who can right themselves in the water.

 Comfortable and stylish it is not, but this Type II jacket *should* upright a child who has fallen into the water, unlike its Type III counterparts.
 On the bright side, it’s cheap and easy to stack!
 This is the one to get when you need to buy in bulk.